 Years ago, my husband, mother, sister and I (Tatiana Adurias), were attending a wedding reception.
 When the gathering was coming to a close, the groom’s mother, asked the guests to join her in prayer over the new couple.
 Eighteen years later, I clearly remember how infuriated we were during that prayer.
 Her prayer was offensive, demeaning, and weak.
 At least that’s how we felt at the time.

-Afterwards, we left the reception horrified.
+Afterward, we left the reception horrified.
 I was raised by a single mother, who was raised by a single mother.
 All the women in my life are forces to be reckoned with.
 Strong women.
 Women who submitted to no one.

 Christ was present at the time of creation and all things were created by Him (Colossians 1:16).
 Yet He submitted to the Father in heaven.
 Even the creator of all things, submitted.

-How Submission Saved my Marriage
+How Biblical Submission in Marriage Saved my Marriage

 Remember what Peter said?